diannvtsl/diannvtsl/README.md

+# HORAS
-- 👋 Hi, I’m @diannvtsl
+- 👋 Hi, I’m Dian Novita Sinambela
-- 👀 I’m interested in ...
+- 👀 I’m interested in Electrical Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Micro , Macro Massive at Infinite Learning
-- 📫 How to reach me ...
+- 📫 How to reach me
+- Instagram : dian_nvtsl
-- 😄 Pronouns: ...
+- 😄 Pronouns: Nothing
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Like Butterfly,and playing Game ML

 <!---
 diannvtsl/diannvtsl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.